Bell Palsy Clinical Presentation

 Neurologic examination

 Careful neurologic examination is necessary in patients with facial paralysis.
-Neurologic examination includes complete examination of all the cranial nerves, sensory and motor testing, and cerebellar testing.
-A neurologic abnormality warrants neurologic referral and further testing, such as MRI of the brain, lumbar puncture, and electromyography (EMG) where appropriate.
+This includes complete examination of all of the cranial nerves, sensory and motor testing, and cerebellar testing.
+A neurologic abnormality warrants neurologic referral and further testing, such as MRI of the brain, lumbar puncture, and EMG where appropriate.

 Previous